British Executions

 Execution Place: Liverpool

-Method: unknown
+Method: hanging

 Executioner: unknown